pulumi/registry/themes/default/content/registry/packages/akamai/installation-configuration.md

 ## Configuring Credentials

-Once obtained, there are two ways to communicate your authorization tokens to Pulumi:
+Pulumi relies on the Akamai SDK to authenticate requests from your computer to Akamai.
+Your credentials are never sent to pulumi.com.
+The Pulumi Akamai Provider needs to be configured with Akamai credentials before it can be used to create resources.
+Once the credentials are obtained, there are two ways to communicate your authorization tokens to Pulumi:

 1. Create environment variables in the format: